Enola, Pennsylvania: History

 In the fall of 1902, the Pennsylvania Railroad made the decision to build a classification yard "between Marysville, Pennsylvania and West Fairview, Pennsylvania, Enola Yard."
 In 1903, their agent, the Manor Realty Co. purchasing 743 acre, officially opened the yards in January 1905.
 Of the 743 acres, the Enola Realty Co. bought 104 acre for $26,500.
 This would officially become known as Enola (or current North Enola).

 Starting in 1909, the Realty Company went on to build more than 220 homes which it rented or sold to families coming to the village looking for employment.

 South Enola grew almost as rapidly as North Enola.
 Some of the landowners were Mann, Bretz, Darr, Ruplay, Pyne, and Addams.

 West Enola also grew with the boom of the Enola Yards.
 The largest landowner of that time was Britton.
 Other large landowners were Lantz and Renninger.

 Enola is served by a single high school, East Pennsboro High School.
 Originally named Enola High School, it was built on farmland which had been owned by the Gutshall family from the late 1800s until the 1940s.
 It is located at 425 West Shady Lane, parallel to Gutshall Road.
 The original Enola High School is located on 98 South Enola Drive.
-It is the home of the East Pennsboro Branch Library.
+It is the home of the East Pennsboro Branch Library, township offices and the East Pennsboro Township Police department.
 An early elementary school is located at 126 N. Enola Drive.
 That property was sold and now houses several businesses.